-• The gadget associated with a clause C is depicted in Figure 2.3.
+• The gadget associated with a clause C is depicted in Figure 4.3.
 It contains a master vertex, denoted $\mathbf{M}$ , and three terminal vertices, denoted $\mathbf{T1}$ , $\mathbf{T2}$ and $\mathbf{T3}$ .
-The master vertex is connected by edges to the vertices ground and false, and thus in a 3-coloring of $G{\phi}$ the master vertex must be colored true.
+The master vertex is connected by edges to the vertices ground and false, and thus in any 3-coloring of $G{\phi}$ the master vertex must be colored true.
 The gadget has the property that it is possible to color the terminals with any combination of the colors true and false, except for coloring all terminals with false.
+That is, in any 3-coloring of $G{\phi}$ , if no terminal of a clause-gadget is colored ground, then at least one of these terminals is colored true.

-The terminals of the gadget associated with clause Cwill be identified with the vertices that are associated with the corresponding literals appearing in C. This means that the various clause-gadgets are not vertex-disjoint but may rather share some terminals (with the vertex-gadgets as well as among themselves).
-See Figure 2.4.
+The terminals of the gadget associated with clause C will be identified with the vertices (of variable-gadgets) that are associated with the corresponding literals appearing in C. This means that each clause-gadget shares its terminals with the corresponding variable-gadgets, and that the various clausegadgets are not vertex-disjoint but may rather share some terminals (i.e., those associated with literals that appear in several clauses).
+See Figure 4.4.